Reading & Phonics

 Guided reading/Individual reading

-We have regular guided reading session which are delivered using the Reciprocal Teaching approach.
+We have regular guided reading sessions each day.
 This is done in groups as well as individual reading for pupils who are at the earlier stages of learning to read.
 Our teachers record our progress as we read.
-We also have reading journals or home liaison books diaries and we, our teachers and our parents write comments to each other about how well we are doing.
+We also have reading journals which we record what we are reading or have read at home with our parents and carers.
+This journal can also be used as a liaison between our teachers and our parents by them writing comments to each other about how well we are doing.

 We have a lot of books to choose from for guided reading and individual reading.
 At William Torbitt we use a mixture of real books and reading scheme books, which have been organised into a colour banding system for the younger pupils.

 We have a dedicated book area in every classroom.
 We can choose books from here to read in the classroom at different times during the day.

 Parents in Partnership

 Our mums, dads and family members come along to our Parent Workshops to find out about how to support us at home with our reading.
 Our parents can also come in to the school for ‘Books for Breakfast’ where we can share all sorts of books with them and before school.
 We are expected to read at home every night and to bring our books to school every day.

 Each day our teachers read to us.
 We sometimes have a class novel, or a book that is linked to our topic.